Ludvig Puusepp: Honors

 Puusepp traveled widely as an invited lecturer and visiting professor.
 He was awarded honorary doctorates at the University of Padua (1922) and University of Vilnius (1929).
 In 1938 he was one of the first twelve Estonians granted membership in the Estonian Academy of Sciences.
 He was also a corresponding member of the Portuguese Academy of Sciences and of the French Academy of Surgery.
 After Estonia was occupied by the USSR in 1940, Puusepp was awarded the title of Merited Scientist.
 A granite and bronze monument designed by Endel Eduard Taniloo was erected in 1982 in west Tartu at Maarjamõisa.
 The current TÜ Kliinikum Närvikliinik is on Ludvig Puusepa street in Tartu.

 Family

 Puusepp married Maria Kotšubei in 1906.
-After her death in 1929, he married Maria Küppar, and in 1932 their only daughter Liivia (who would become a neurosurgeon herself) was born.
+After her death in 1929, he married Maria Küppar, and in 1932 their only daughter Liivia (who became a neurosurgeon herself) was born.

-Puusepp's health began to decline in the second half of 1940, and he died of carcinoma of the stomach on October 19, 1942, in Tartu.
+Puusepp's health began to decline in the second half of 1940, and he died of carcinoma of the stomach on 19 October 1942, in Tartu.
 He is buried in Tartu at the Raadi cemetery.